Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

-### Select the question types in your test set
+### Selecting the generated question types

 By default, the test set contains all question types. **You can change this by providing question generators** to the `giskard.rag.generate_testset` function.
 Generators are available inside the `question_generators` module.
 For instance to generate only complex and double questions use the following:

 ```python
 from giskard.rag.question_generators import complex_questions, double_questions